Photo: Prodigy Hair Industry's Krystle Walker

 Krystle Walker from Prodigy Hair Industry loves cutting and styling hair.
 She does not love provisional tax.

-That’s why she utilises the service of TMNZ.
+That’s why she uses TMNZ.
 They cut away the stress this causes her so she can focus on running and improving her salon.

 The Prodigy Hair Industry story